helidon-io/helidon/DEV-GUIDELINES.md

 ## 3. Imports and Javadoc

 <a id="rule-3-1"></a>**Rule 3.1 — Use imported simple names outside Javadoc.** Outside Javadoc, use an imported simple
 type name unless a name conflict or Java syntax requires a fully qualified name.
+The `uses` and `provides` directives in `module-info.java` are an explicit exception and must use fully qualified service types under [Rule 9.4](#rule-9-4).

 <a id="rule-3-2"></a>**Rule 3.2 — Do not import types only for Javadoc.** Use the fully qualified name in Javadoc
 instead.